Transcript: Dietary Guidelines: It’s All Greek to the USDA

-Here’s an idea: why not have a health agency give health advice?
+Here’s an idea: why not “have a health agency give health advice?”

-Why is the agriculture department the lead agency on formulating dietary recommendations? why not the CDC, the Centers for Disease Control and Prevention?
-Just as many other nations do, the United States could put an appropriate health agency in charge of dietary advice.”
+Why is the agriculture department the lead agency on formulating dietary recommendations?
+Why not the CDC, the Centers for Disease Control and Prevention?
+“Just as many other nations do, the United States could put an appropriate health agency in charge of dietary advice.”

-What about countries that actually do have health professionals in charge?
+What about countries that do actually have health professionals in charge?
 What are their recommendations like?
-Take the Dietary guidelines in Greece.
-I’m not saying they’re not without bias, but at least they were put together by the Ministry of Health and Welfare, what a concept.
+Take the dietary guidelines in Greece.
+I’m not saying they’re not without bias, but at least they were put together by the Ministry of Health and Welfare; what a concept.

-This is what our guidelines could say: Prefer fruits and nuts as snacks, instead of sweets and candy bars—radical!
-Always prefer water over soft drinks.
-The USDA could never could never get away with something like that.
+This is what our guidelines could say: “Prefer fruits and nuts as snacks, instead of sweets and candy bars.”
+Radical!
+“Always prefer water over soft drinks.”
+The USDA could never get away with saying something like that.

 What else?
 Avoid salt.
 Good strong message; replace with herbs.
 Nice.
 Nine servings of fruits and vegetables every day—including wild greens.
 I’m impressed.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.